My mom and I attended the Becoming an Outdoors-Woman workshop again, this year at Greek Peak outside of Cortland, New York.

 I was most excited about taking taxidermy since I didn’t get into the class last year.
 The class lived up to its hype.
 At the start of class we all got to choose a (frozen) specimen: a chipmunk or a rat.
 Our instructor guided us through the entire process of taxidermy.
 It was hard work and required precision and attention to detail.
 I found it to be rewarding, even though I had to giggle through some of the gross parts.

-I’ll take his pins out and remove the tape from his ears in a couple of weeks when he’s done setting (and you know I’ll be posting adorable pics of him at his little desk on Instagram).
+I’ll take his pins out and remove the tape from his ears in a couple of weeks when he’s done setting.

 We learned how to use tree identification keys by first examining and observing branches.
 Then we headed into the woods and kept on identifying.
 I’m looking forward to going through my backyard and taking stock!